jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 requires the possessive pronoun his.)
  We objected to your buying the expensive tickets for us.
 (Not you.
 We did not object to you, but to the action of your buying the tickets.
-Buying is a gerund and requires the possessive pronoun your .)
+Buying is a gerund and requires the possessive pronoun your.)
 ```
 Remember that past and present participles cannot act as a verb without helping verbs.
 If a participle is hanging out in your sentence without helping verbs, it is either acting as